-The protective gear is a little bit uncomfortable, but the helmet fits well and the bike is prepared for the first bends.
-Eight kilometers of pure downhill fun are waiting for us!
+The protective gear is a bit uncomfortable, but the helmet fits well and the bike is prepared for the first bends.
+Eight kilometres of pure downhill fun are waiting for us!

 The downhill trail Herrnsteig keeps it promises - with countless ground loops and bumps, closely followed by artificial bridges, jumps and bumpy passages through the forest.
 Occasional bikers are scared to death and extreme sports deniers throw their hands up in horror, while freeriders are overjoyed.